 Bowen started his career as a common man but after developing this remarkable stimulation methodology he started working on it with the junior football clubs in Victoria.
-He worked as a massage therapist and applied his technique (for various musculoskeletal pathological conditions) for getting excellent pain relieving results whenever required .
+He worked as a massage therapist and applied his technique (for various musculoskeletal pathological conditions) for getting excellent pain-relieving results whenever required.

 The basic technique in Bowen therapy is myofascial stimulation which interestingly corrects the unusual patterns in the neuromuscular as well as musculoskeletal systems leading to proper muscular alignment and functions.

-Bowen describes his technique as soft tissue therapy where the main objective is to stimulate the soft tissue receptors and thereby reducing the pain, stiffness and misalignment.
+Bowen describes his technique as soft tissue therapy where the main objective is to stimulate the soft tissue receptors and thereby reducing the pain, stiffness, and misalignment.

-The Bowen therapy became popular when the technique helped the individuals by curing their major problems like sports injuries, accidental injuries, frozen shoulders, whiplash injuries, tension injuries of neck and back, stress disorders, musculoskeletal imbalance, stroke, paralysis, bed wetting, menstrual disorders, digestive disturbances, respiratory troubles (mainly asthmatic attacks), acute as well as chronic fatigue disorders, hormonal imbalances and its disorders, colic pain, tennis elbow, carpel tunnel syndrome, etc.
+The Bowen therapy became popular when the technique helped the individuals by curing their major problems like sports injuries, accidental injuries, frozen shoulders, whiplash injuries, tension injuries of neck and back, stress disorders, musculoskeletal imbalance, stroke, paralysis, bed wetting, menstrual disorders, digestive disturbances, respiratory troubles (mainly asthmatic attacks), acute as well as chronic fatigue disorders, hormonal imbalances, and its disorders, colic pain, tennis elbow, carpal tunnel syndrome, etc.

 Sources reveal that before the death of Bowen, more than 13,000 people were benefited by this technique.
-When compared with other medical treatment methodologies the Bowen therapy provided the miraculous results.
+When compared with other medical treatment methodologies the Bowen therapy provided miraculous results.

 This leads Bowen therapy to be a simple technique or treatment method without any particular records except the patient’s feedback and results.

 The Bowen therapy consists of small sequential moves with varying pressures at specific sites on the body area.
-With just some amazing soft touches and not the thrusting actions, one can easily get the relief from neck, shoulder, and back pain with this amazing technique.
+With just some amazing soft touches and not the thrusting actions, one can easily get relief from neck, shoulder, and back pain with this amazing technique.
 The soft touches and moves are made on the specific muscles and points on the body.

 Bowen therapy is safe to use and it can be used by anyone without any risk.
 The Bowen therapy helps not only to relieve the body pain and neck stiffness but also helps in improving the blood circulation, lymphatic drainage, venous drainage, elimination of toxins, mobility of the joints, posture stabilization, proper digestion, assimilation and absorption of nutrients, etc.

-How Bowen Therapy Benefits?
+How can Bowen Therapy Benefit The Patients?

-By integrating the fascia of the bodily structures the specific receptors gets stimulated which enable the body to heal or reintegrate by it to correct and treat the dysfunctions and also to maintain the body homeostasis.
+By integrating the fascia of the bodily structures the specific receptors get stimulated which enable the body to heal or reintegrate by it to correct and treat the dysfunctions and also to maintain the body homeostasis.
 The neuromuscular integration technique is not a symptomatic treatment instead it treats from the root level by targeting the main cause of the problems.

-The most positive aspect of Bowen therapy technique is that it treats the body as a whole and in a holistic way.
+The most positive aspect of the Bowen therapy technique is that it treats the body as a whole and in a holistic way.
 The Bowen therapy acts on all levels like physical, mental as well as emotional levels of the human being.

 It is in the hands of the therapist to make the Bowen technique more effective.
-Hence the therapist or the person who is applying Bowen therapy should be strong enough with full knowledge and skills in Bowen technique.
+Hence the therapist or the person who is applying Bowen therapy should be strong enough with full knowledge and skills in the Bowen technique.